-Screen Stretch Window
+Screen Stretch Panel

 For an introduction to this command please see Adjust Brightness and Contrast Tutorial.

-The Screen Stretch window controls the brightness and contrast of the displayed image without affecting the contents of the stored image.
+The Screen Stretch panel controls the brightness and contrast of the displayed image without affecting the contents of the stored image.
 There are several automatic stretch settings.
 There are two graphical methods to manually control screen stretch: Quick Stretch and Histogram.
 You can also set the stretch settings using the keyboard.
-With a few exceptions, the Screen Stretch window is available even while a processing dialog box is active.
+With a few exceptions, the Screen Stretch panel is available even while a processing dialog box is active.
+The paenl can remain open as a floating toolbox without interfering with other commands.

 You can stretch image buffers, or the Preview Image that appears in most processing dialog boxes.
 Click anywhere on an image to select it, or click anywhere on the dialog box to select the Preview Image.
 (Note: when the Preview button is down, the preview image has a separate stretch setting; when it is up, the preview image and main image buffer share the same settings).
 A Full Screen Preview is stretched exactly the same way as the original image in whose window it appears.
 Full Screen Preview stretch settings are lost as soon as the preview is dismissed or regenerated, typically when you change a control in the processing dialog.

 Although the image data pixel values are unaffected by changes to Screen Stretch settings, you should be aware that the stretch mode and limits are saved to FITS files as part of the header, in the keys CSTRETCH, CBLACK, and CWHITE.
-When the file is loaded into MaxIm DL later, the Screen Stretch window will be reset to the state which was in effect when the file was saved, giving the same display appearance.
+When the file is loaded into MaxIm DL later, the Screen Stretch Panel will be reset to the state which was in effect when the file was saved, giving the same display appearance.

 Once you have selected an image, you can use one of the following methods to stretch it.